AndyObtiva/glimmer-dsl-libui/README.md

 # [<img src="https://raw.githubusercontent.com/AndyObtiva/glimmer/master/images/glimmer-logo-hi-res.png" height=85 />](https://github.com/AndyObtiva/glimmer) Glimmer DSL for LibUI 0.0.4
-## Dependency-Free Ruby Desktop Development GUI Library
+## Prerequisite-Free Ruby Desktop Development GUI Library
 [![Gem Version](https://badge.fury.io/rb/glimmer-dsl-libui.svg)](http://badge.fury.io/rb/glimmer-dsl-libui)
 [![Maintainability](https://api.codeclimate.com/v1/badges/ce2853efdbecf6ebdc73/maintainability)](https://codeclimate.com/github/AndyObtiva/glimmer-dsl-libui/maintainability)
 [![Join the chat at https://gitter.im/AndyObtiva/glimmer](https://badges.gitter.im/AndyObtiva/glimmer.svg)](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for [LibUI](https://github.com/kojix2/LibUI) is a dependency-free Ruby desktop development GUI library.
-No need to pre-insta ll any pre-requisites.
+[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for [LibUI](https://github.com/kojix2/LibUI) is a prerequisite-free Ruby desktop development GUI library.
+No need to pre-install any prerequisites.
 Just install the gem and have platform-independent GUI that just works!

+[LibUI](https://github.com/kojix2/LibUI) is a thin [Ruby](https://www.ruby-lang.org/en/) wrapper around [libui](https://github.com/andlabs/libui), a relatively new C GUI library that renders native widgets on every platform (similar to [SWT](https://www.eclipse.org/swt/), but without the heavy weight of the [Java Virtual Machine](https://www.java.com/en/)).

-The main trade-off against [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) and [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk) (all of which have native-looking widgets) is the fact that [SWT](https://www.eclipse.org/swt/) and [Tk](https://www.tcl.tk/) are more mature than [LibUI](https://github.com/kojix2/LibUI) as GUI toolkits.
-Still, if there is only a need to build a small simple application, [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) could be a good choice due to having zero external dependencies beyond what is included in the [Ruby gem](https://rubygems.org/gems/glimmer-dsl-libui).
-Also, just like [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk) (and unlike [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt)), its apps start instantly and have a small memory footprint.
-[LibUI](https://github.com/kojix2/LibUI) is a promising new GUI toolkit that might prove itself quite worthy in the future.
+The main trade-off in using [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) as opposed to [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) or [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk) is the fact that [SWT](https://www.eclipse.org/swt/) and [Tk](https://www.tcl.tk/) are more mature than mid-alpha [libui](https://github.com/andlabs/libui) as GUI toolkits.
+Still, if there is only a need to build a small simple application, [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) could be a good convenient choice due to having zero prerequisites beyond the dependencies included in the [Ruby gem](https://rubygems.org/gems/glimmer-dsl-libui).
+Also, just like [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk), its apps start instantly and have a small memory footprint.
+[LibUI](https://github.com/kojix2/LibUI) is a promising new GUI toolkit that might prove quite worthy in the future.

-[Glimmer DSL for LibUI](https://github.com/AndyObtiva/glimmer-dsl-libui) aims to provide a DSL similar to the [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) to enable more productive desktop development in Ruby with:
+[Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) aims to provide a DSL similar to the [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) to enable more productive desktop development in Ruby with:
 - Declarative DSL syntax that visually maps to the GUI widget hierarchy
 - Convention over configuration via smart defaults and automation of low-level details
 - Requiring the least amount of syntax possible to build GUI